 According to the U.S. Department of Health & Human Services, 69% of HIPAA complaints result in corrective action.
 Noncompliance fines are rising sharply.

-To minimize the risk of failing a HIPAA audit, get a network assessment from the Las Vegas cyber security experts.
+To minimize the risk of failing a HIPAA audit, get a network assessment from the cybersecurity experts.
 Intelligent Technical Solutions provides total security solutions to keep patient health information secure, make sure your organization stays HIPAA compliant, and help you avoid expensive fines.